 Better students?
-Well, they couldn’t very well be better than my fabulous French 4 junior class in Mount Vernon High School, which will go down to history through these memoirs and the wonderful Get-well-card they sent me when I was in the hospital with a complicated elbow fracture.
+Well, they couldn’t very well be better than my fabulous junior French 4 class in Mount Vernon High School, which will go down in history through these memoirs.
+And the wonderful Get-well-card they sent me when I was in the hospital with a complicated elbow fracture.
 But there were quite a few students in Mamaroneck High School whom I still remember for various reasons.

 Maybe first of all there was Christine.
 She sat in the back of my class trying to hide because she never did her homework.
 However, whenever there was a test, she did very well.
 On Homecoming Day the year after she had graduated, she came to see me in my classroom on Boston Post road.
 The school had two major buildings, one on Palmer Avenue and the one where I was the last couple of years, on the old Boston Post Road.
 The two were connected by a long corridor so the students got a lot of exercise changing classes and always had a good excuse for being late for class, even if the reality was a smoke in the boys’ room.

 Christine was sitting talking to me for quite a while after school that day and she said she had come only to see me and the music teacher, Neil Slater.
-She told me she was studying political science at Boston University, taking evening classes, and that she worked during the day to support herself.
+She told me she was studying political science at Boston University, taking evening classes, while she worked during the day to support herself.
 Her teacher was Howard Zinn.
 No less.
 I found it quite surprising that she worked while being a student since she came from a wealthy family.
-She told me later that she despised her father and wouldn’t accept any money from him.
+She told me later that she despised her father and would not accept any money from him.
 Great kid!

-She gave me a book before we left for Paris – ‘Teaching as a Subversive Activity’ by Neil Postman that I enjoyed immensely.
+She gave me a book before we left for Paris – “Teaching as a Subversive Activity” by Neil Postman that I very much enjoyed reading.
 I’m sure Howard Zinn had gotten through to her.

-More about Christine later on, when she parachuted into my life when John and I were living in Paris.
+More about Christine later on, as she parachuted into my life when John and I were living in Paris.

 During my visit to Norma who was now named Fine and no more Jochsberger, I remember lying on Norma’s bed and having a long chat with Nora.
 She said “You sound so American”, surprised that I hadn’t changed after a few years in Paris.
-Nora greatly admired my good friend, Girv Milligan, who was the special-education teacher at our high school.
+Nora greatly admired my very good friend, Girv Milligan, who was the special-education teacher at our high school.
 I never attended one of his classes, but I am sure Nora admired his way of dealing with these handicapped kids.
-So she decided that that was what she wanted to do with her life.
+So she decided that was what she wanted to do with her life.
 I learned via the Internet that she got a Ph.D. and that she is the assistant principal of Larchmont middle school.
 So one day I tried to get through to her via email, and through a colleague of hers I succeeded.
 I was very happy to get back in touch with Nora and pleased to find out that she is very active, but seriously considering leaving teaching for some other activity.
 So we’ll see what happens.

-I have left out many students I remember well, Laura Solow, the excellent musician who brought her guitar to class one day on my request and gave us a wonderful mini-concert of her virtuoso guitar playing.
+I have left out many students I remember well, but I will mention Laura Solow, the excellent musician who brought her guitar to class one day on my request and gave us a wonderful mini-concert of her virtuoso guitar playing.
 She also played the cello in a school performance of one of Bach’s Brandenburg Concertos.
 She told me about the concert and asked me if I would come so of course I did.
 The only problem was that Allyn and I were separated in the spring of 1970, but once again I asked him if he would come along with me.
 He came.
 I know she used to play with my colleague and friend Al Levinson’s older son who played the piano and Laura the cello, I guess.
 Al told me about that much later on in Paris.

 There were also some remarkable teachers who should be mentioned.
 My very good friend, Janet Rogowsky, comes first among them.
-Janet taught Russian and French, and she and I became quite close after Allan and I separated around Christmas 1970.
+Janet taught Russian and French, and she and I became quite close after Allyn and I separated around New Year’s 1970.
 Being quite a bit older than I, she took me under her wing.
 Janet saved me when she told me firmly that I should take a year off from my high school where I now had tenure, go to Paris, get a job and find someone “better suited to me, while I was still young and attractive.”
 Those were her words

 Rarely did a Jewish woman in the United States have as much to tell the world as Janet did.
 I have very recently learned from a former student of mine, Nick Holst, who magically found me on the Internet in spite of my name change, that Janet has in fact written her auto-biography, her “testimony”.

-The following is her story, which can be found at the United States Holocaust Memorial Museum in Washington DC.2
+The following is her story, which can be found at the United States Holocaust Memorial Museum in Washington DC.1

-Janet was born in a city called Ostrog in eastern Poland, bordering on Ukraine and formerly having been part of it, where Jews had been settling for hundreds of years.
+Janet was born in a city called Ostrog in eastern Poland, bordering on Ukraine and formerly having been part of Ukraine, where Jews had been settling for hundreds of years.
 At the beginning of the second world war, two thirds of the population of the town were Jewish.
-However, I have now learned that she only told me a very little part of the truth.
+However, I now realize that Janet only told me a very little part of the truth.
 She told me that they, implying her family, had escaped the Holocaust by living as Christians.
-They had been careful not to overdo anything, as many people did, by wearing very visible crosses around their necks and being too ostentatiously Christian.
+They had been careful not to overdo anything, as many people did, by wearing very visible crosses around their necks and behaving too ostentatiously like Christians.
 She also once told me that she had been married previously to a young Polish artist (who, as I later found out, was named Feliks Puterman) and that they had first lived in Paris.